Davidah121/cppPS/README.md

 <p>This tool can be used with any compiler and operating system that ninja supports.<br>
 By default, this tool uses clang and outputs a batch file for easy compilation.<br>
 In the future, I would like to add customization for compilers and the outputs without modifying the .ninja files.<p>
+<p>This tool also makes a few assumptions.
+It assumes that you have both the x64 and x86 clang compilers installed along with ninja.
+It also assumes that the x86 compiler is in "Program Files (x86)".
+I would also like to improve upon this.</p>